2-complex/ruler-docs/caching.md

 Violets are blue
 ```

-In a different file in `.ruler/`, Ruler makes a note of the hash of `poem.txt` hash when it built the first time.
+Elsewhere in `.ruler/`, Ruler records the hash of `poem.txt` when it built the first time.
 If we revert the source file and rebuild, Ruler will not rerun the build command for `poem.txt`.
 Instead it will recover `poem.txt` from the cache.

 Edit `line2.txt` to this: